willhoyle/williamhoyle.ca/content/blog/2021/eatplants-design.md

 - No food tracking.
 Everyone hates it.
 Encourage intuitive eating and **sustainable lifestyle**
 - Ideally, this site is collaborative.
 Other users can create collections and share the publicly
 - The ultimate goal is to reduce the mental burden in planning plant-based meals, deciding what I need to buy, etc...
 - Discourage long-winded SEO garbage recipe pages.
 You know the ones.
 One picture, small description.
-I hate these bloated Wordpress blogs with a passion
+Short and simple.
+I hate these bloated Wordpress blogs with a passion.

 ## Step 2: Scaffolding
 This is by far the worse part of any project.
 I need to gather and setup all the software components before even starting.